nasccped/jsmoke/docs/README.md

 ### Features (core)

-Since JSmoke is a manager it provides similar features already provided in other managers, such as [Maven] or [Gradle]:
+Since JSmoke is a manager, it provides features inspired by other managers (i.e., [Maven] or [Gradle]):

 - [ ] 🆕 create new projects
 - [ ] 🏗️ build _(compile)_ projects